 Title in Real Estate

-Title to land runs along the similar lines as title to vehicles.
+Title to land runs along similar lines as title to vehicles.
 However, title in real estate can be a little more complex than title to vehicles.
 When you purchase real estate, whether residential or commercial, you acquire the title to the real property.
 You will receive the deed to the property.
-However, it is possible to purchase title that is defective or clouded.
-Similar to vehicles, you want clear and marketable title for any real estate that you purchase.
+However, it is possible to purchase a title that is defective or clouded.
+Similar to vehicles, you want a clear and marketable title for any real estate that you purchase.
 You don’t want to purchase land that may have a lien on it, or may have a claim by another person, just as you wouldn’t want to purchase a vehicle on which someone has placed a lien or claims to own the vehicle.

 Common Types of Liens

 A common example of a lien in real estate is a mechanic’s lien.
 A mechanic’s lien may be placed on a property if a contractor has completed repairs that have not been paid in full.
-For instance, consider an addition on a home.
+For instance, consider an addition to a home.
 If a homeowner does not pay a subcontractor for the cost of the new addition, then that subcontractor may put a lien on the house.
 If this lien is not satisfied prior to the sale of the house, then this can cloud the title.
 A closing attorney can help the buyer of a home make sure that there are no liens on the home they are purchasing.
 Liens affect the closing and title to the house.
 If there are outstanding bills for repairs or additions on a house, then there are likely mechanic’s liens placed on a home.